Balthasar Hubmaier: On government and the sword

-On Baptism
+On baptism

 Much of Hubmaier's work centered on the issue of baptism because of the polemical nature of the issue in distinguishing the emerging Anabaptist movement from Zwinglian or other magisterial reform movements.
 Hubmaier rejected the notion of infant baptism as unscriptural and was a proponent of believer's baptism, i.e. that baptism is an ordinance for those who respond to the gospel.
 The importance of this point in Hubmaier's theology is demonstrated by the fact that the first half of his catechism is reserved for clarification of the issue.
 He further rejected the Catholic doctrine of baptism insofar as it was ex opere operato and viewed the rite as a symbol of entrance into and accountability to the community of faith.
-It is not entirely clear what mode of baptism Hubmaier practiced, but it seems as though he continued practicing affusion as he had himself been baptized and that the mode of immersion among Anabaptists was a somewhat later development.

-On the Mother of Jesus
+On the mother of Jesus

 Despite his break from the Catholic Church, Hubmaier never abandoned his belief in the perpetual virginity of Mary and continued to esteem Mary as theotokos ("mother of God").
 These two doctrinal stances are addressed in Articles Nine and Ten, respectively, of Hubmaier's work, Apologia.
 "Of course Mary was the mother of the LORD JESUS, who was God in the flesh—"GOD WITH US EMANUEL".
-What Hubmaier rejected was the teaching that Mary was co-Redeemer and without sin.
-He believed that Jesus the Christ was the only sinless being without an earthly Father.
+Hubmaier rejected the teaching that Mary was co-Redeemer and without sin.
+He believed that Jesus Christ was the only sinless being without an earthly Father.

-On the Vernacular

-Having a university education meant that Hubmaier would have been familiar with Latin, the language in which all official church communication was at that time conducted.
-Despite his familiarity with the language, he chose to communicate in the vernacular, which for him was German, for the purpose of communicating to the common people who would not have understood Latin.
-This is evidenced by the fact that his writings were written in German.
-Further evidence of this comes from this quote of his, "The death of the Lord should be preached after any land’s tongue… It is much better that a single verse of the psalms be spoken in every land after the language of the common people than five entire psalms be sung in a foreign language and not be understood in the church."

-On Women
+On women

 Hubmaier's writings dealt a little with the subject of women.
 He compared God's discipline of his children with a teacher whipping a student, or a man beating his wife.
 It is unknown if Hubmaier agreed with the practice of beating one's students or one's wife, for he did not elaborate in his work.
-As with any figure in earlier times, however, we cannot judge precisely Hubmaier's view on women based on such a reference.
+As with any figure from earlier times, however, we cannot judge precisely Hubmaier's view on women based on such a reference.